Edward Jenner: Later life

 Jenner was later elected a foreign honorary member of the American Academy of Arts and Sciences in 1802, a member of the American Philosophical Society in 1804, and a foreign member of the Royal Swedish Academy of Sciences in 1806.
 In 1803, he became president of the Jennerian Society in London, concerned with promoting vaccination to eradicate smallpox.
 The Jennerian ceased operations in 1809.
 Jenner became a member of the Medical and Chirurgical Society on its founding in 1805 (now the Royal Society of Medicine) and presented several papers there.
 In 1808, with government aid, the National Vaccine Establishment was founded, but Jenner felt dishonoured by the men selected to run it and resigned his directorship.

 Returning to London in 1811, Jenner observed a significant number of cases of smallpox after vaccination.
 He found that in these cases the severity of the illness was notably diminished by previous vaccination.
 In 1821, Jenner was appointed physician extraordinary to King George IV and was also made mayor of Berkeley and magistrate (justice of the peace).
-Jenner continued to investigate natural history, and in 1823, the last year of his life, he presented his "Observations on the Migration of Birds" to the Royal Society.
+He continued to investigate natural history, and in 1823, the last year of his life, Jenner presented his "Observations on the Migration of Birds" to the Royal Society.